Kuljat991/Velocity-field/README.md

 # Velocity-field

-Modeling of the particel movement in vector field
+Modeling of the particel movement in vector field using boost library